 What do my grades mean?

 |D - Distinction|

 |Cr - Credit|

 |FA - Fail Absent|

-Sometimes you may feel that something, external to your performance, influenced your final result.
-If this is the case and you have evidence, then you may wish to consider the Grade Appeals Procedure.
+Sometimes you may feel that something, external to your performance, influenced your final result and you can demonstrate that the University has made a mistake in its processes as stated in the Grade Appeal Policy.
+If this is the case, you first need to review your grades and then you may wish to consider an appeal.

 Academic progression means maintaining a satisfactory level of academic achievement throughout your studies and completing your course.
 Your Academic Progression will determine your Academic Standing.
 To find out more about your Academic Standing and where you can get advice, please refer to the Academic Progression page.

 The University's Academic Progression Policy and Procedure requires you to pass at least 51% of your attempted load in a study period.
 If you do not meet these requirements on a continuing basis (i.e. you have been cautioned, have had conditional enrolment and still not passed 51% of your units), you may be at risk of suspension/exclusion.

 The University's General Coursework Rules also outline the requirements for those students enrolled in a practical, clinical or professional program or unit of study.
 The General Coursework Rule 10(7) provides that a student who fails to meet these requirements may be excluded from further enrolment in that program of study.
 Please note that the aforementioned General Coursework Rules supersede Academic Standing.

 If you are at risk of suspension, or exclusion, you will be notified via your official student email and also via a hard copy letter sent to your preferred mailing address.